A-N-Ulab/Arduino-PhotoFrame/README.md

 - Photos to SD
 ```
 - `Cad files` - folder containing step models, STL meshes and freecad project.
 Also contains folder with freecad assembly - [A2plus](https://github.com/kbwbe/A2plus)
-- `Code` - folder containing test programs for the whole photoframe program used to test individual components as well as completed code
+- `Code` - folder containing test programs for the whole photoframe program used to test individual components as well as completed code.
+Contains library for dht11 sensor
 - `Graphics` - folder containing all graphics, including 240x120px Otsi
 - `Photos to SD` - folder containing bitmaps of all photos that are gonna be displayed